UCAS code: LV11

-The combination of economics, economic history and history (political and social) means that you will be equipped to view issues in the real world from a variety of contrasting perspectives.
+The combination of economics, economic history and history will equip you to view real world issues from a variety of perspectives.
 You will learn both the historian’s careful approaches to evidence and argumentation and the economist’s analytical and quantitative methods.
 These approaches provide an excellent preparation for a range of professional, financial and academic careers.

 You will be given a wide choice of subjects.
-Everyone studies Introductory economics, which is designed to give a solid understanding of the foundations of both Microeconomics and Macroeconomics.
+Everyone studies Introductory economics, which is designed to give a solid understanding of the foundations of both Microeconomics, Macroeconomics and Statistical Methods.
 The economics core papers are identical to those for Philosophy, Politics and Economics (PPE) and Economics and Management and students for these courses are generally taught together.